-- a.
-The work experience program shall be supervised by the school. - b.
-The work experience shall be directly related to the school program of the student. - c.
-Credit given for work experience shall represent growth in the student and the type of work done should have direct educational value. - d.
-The work experience in which experience is gained shall provide varied experience. - e.
-A work experience program shall be supplemented by an adequate program of guidance, placement, follow-up and coordination between job and school. - f.
-Work experience, as a planned part of a school subject may be included in the credit given for the subject. - g.
-One credit for work experience may be granted for not less than three hundred sixty hours of work experience related to a student's school program.
-Alternatively, the district may grant one credit on a mastery/competency basis as provided under WAC 180-51-050 (1)(b). - h.
-A student participating shall be legally employed and must have passed their sixteenth birthday. - i.
-An employer's report of the student's work record, indicating satisfactory progress on the job, shall be filed with the school. - j.
-The regular state apprenticeship program, where the training is worked out cooperatively with the school and meets the standards for graduation requirements, is acceptable.

-2. National Guard High School Career Training and Washington National Guard Youth Challenge Program - Approval Procedures (WAC 392-410-320)
+- 1a.
+The work experience program shall be supervised by the school. - 2b.
+The work experience shall be directly related to the school program of the student. - 3e.
+Credit given for work experience shall represent growth in the student and the type of work done should have direct educational value. - 4d.
+The work experience in which experience is gained shall provide varied experience. - 5e.
+A work experience program shall be supplemented by an adequate program of guidance, placement, follow-up and coordination between job and school. - 6f.
+Work experience, as a planned part of a school subject may be included in the credit given for the subject. - 7g.
+One (1) credit for work experience may be granted for not less than three hundred sixty (360) hours of work experience related to a student's school program.
+Alternatively, the district may grant one (1) credit on a mastery/competency basis as provided under WAC 180-51-050 (1)(b). - 8h.
+A student participating shall be legally employed and must have passed their sixteenth birthday. - 9i.
+An employer's report of the student's work record, indicating satisfactory progress on the job, shall be filed with the school. - 10.
+The regular state apprenticeship program, where the training is worked out cooperatively with the school and meets the standards for graduation requirements, is acceptable. - B2.
+National Guard High School Career Training and Washington National Guard Youth Challenge Program Approval Procedures (WAC 392-410-320)